wink-wink-wink555/wink-wink-wink555/README.md

 **Currently:**
 - 🎓 Studying in Shanghai
-- 🔭 Building AI-powered applications (RAG, Computer Vision, Chatbots)
+- 🔭 Building AI-powered applications
-- 🌱 Exploring RAG systems, LLM integrations, and Model Context Protocol
+- 🌱 Looking into more cool tech
 - 👯 Open to collaborate on AI/ML projects
-- ⚡ Fun fact: Turning coffee into AI models ☕ → 🤖

 <br clear="both">